medialize/ally.js/README.md

 In its UMD build ally.js weighs about 20KB minified and gzipped, with all external dependencies already bundled.
 In modern browsers only one external dependency is required, alongside 2 shims/polyfills for the *slightly* older browers.
 It has been tested on IE10+, Android 4.4+ and iOS8+ along Firefox, Chrome and Safari.

-## Which Problems Does ally.js Solve?
+## Which problems does ally.js solve?

 ally.js 1.0.0 is primarily concerned with focus navigation: